 How Can I Lower My Tax Bill?

-If your estate is worth more than the exemption limit set by the IRS, there are several ways you can reduce the taxes due.
+If your estate is worth more than the exemption limit set by the IRS, there are several ways you can do in avoiding high cost of the taxes due.

 - Gifts.
 Giving money away to family members during your lifetime reduces the value of your estate, possibly enough to get it below the exemption limit.
 Some restrictions apply, including the amount you can gift every year.